Stalking and Cyberstalking

 Florida’s Aggravated Stalking Statute – Third Degree Felony

-Under Florida Statute § 784.048(3), the offense of aggravated stalking is a third degree felony punishable by up to five years on probation or in Florida State Prison and/or a $5,000.00 fine.
-The felony version of stalking, called “aggravated stalking” requires the prosecutor prove the offense of stalking plus that the defendant:
+Under Florida Statute 784.048(3), the offense of aggravated stalking is a third degree felony punishable by up to five years on probation or in Florida State Prison and/or a $5,000.00 fine.
+This felony version of stalking requires the prosecutor prove the crime of stalking AND that the defendant:

 - Made a credible threat, which means a threat against the life of or a threat to cause bodily injury to the victim and the threat was made with the intent to cause the victim to fear for her safety; and

 - The threat was made with the intent to place the victim in reasonable fear of bodily injury or death to the victim, or the victim’s child, sibling, spouse, or parent.

 Many felony charges of aggravated stalking arise after an injunction or order of probation has already been granted.
 Related charges often involve an allegation of violation of a domestic violence injunction or allegations of violation of repeat violence injunction.

 Experienced Help with Stalking Charges

 Contact Kevin Robertson at (352) 275- 7491 for immediate help with your stalking, aggravated stalking or cyberstalking charges.

 Stalking charges can be misdemeanor or felony crimes with severe penalties and lasting penalties that may cost you jail, hefty fines, probation, your job and your reputation.

 Please call with your questions.
 If you would like to meet in person, at no cost to you, let me know.
 I look forward to hearing from you.